rzzzwilson/teensy/README.rst

 At first, this is just *paddling around, experimental* code using the Arduino IDE and `teensyduino <https://www.pjrc.com/teensy/loader.html>`_ patch to handle the teensy system.
+Real teensy projects are elsewhere, such as the `DigitalVFO project <https://github.com/rzzzwilson/DigitalVFO>`_.

 Eventually I want to move to more UNIX-like 'make' system, but I can't get that working with arduino-1.6.5-r5 yet.